Population bottleneck: Selective breeding

-Bottlenecks also exist among pure-bred animals (e.g., dogs and cats: pugs, Persian) because breeders limit their gene pools by a few (show-winning) individuals for their looks and behaviors.
+Bottlenecks also exist among pure-bred animals (e.g., dogs and cats: pugs, Persian) because breeders limit their gene pools to a few (show-winning) individuals for their looks and behaviors.
 The extensive use of desirable individual animals at the exclusion of others can result in a popular sire effect.

 Selective breeding for dog breeds caused constricting breed-specific bottlenecks.
 These bottlenecks have led to dogs having an average of 2–3% more genetic loading than gray wolves.
-The strict breeding programs and population bottlenecks have led to the prevalence of diseases such as heart disease, blindness, cancers, hip dysplasia, and cataracts.
+The strict breeding programs and population bottlenecks have led to the prevalence of diseases such as heart disease, blindness, cancers, hip dysplasia, and cataracts in domestic dogs.

 Selective breeding to produce high-yielding crops has caused genetic bottlenecks in these crops and has led to genetic homogeneity.
 This reduced genetic diversity in many crops could lead to broader susceptibility to new diseases or pests, which threatens global food security.

 Plants

 Research showed that there is incredibly low, nearly undetectable amounts of genetic diversity in the genome of the Wollemi pine (Wollemia nobilis).
 The IUCN found a population count of 80 mature individuals and about 300 seedlings and juveniles in 2011, and previously, the Wollemi pine had fewer than 50 individuals in the wild.
 The low population size and low genetic diversity indicates that the Wollemi pine went through a severe population bottleneck.

 A population bottleneck was created in the 1970s through the conservation efforts of the endangered Mauna Kea silversword (Argyroxiphium sandwicense ssp. sandwicense).
 The small natural population of silversword was augmented through the 1970s with outplanted individuals.
 All of the outplanted silversword plants were found to be first or subsequent generation offspring of just two maternal founders.
 The low amount of polymorphic loci in the outplanted individuals led to the population bottleneck, causing the loss of the marker allele at eight of the loci.